artefactory/redis-team-THM/blog/content/03_using_redis.md

 Because of its single threaded nature, it has no lock, and can respond to the load of many requests.

-With high-speed data, where you're trying to keep your website responding for things that traditional databases were not initially designed for.
+With high-speed data, where your goal is to have a highly responsive website for processes that traditional databases were not initially designed for.

 ## Using with Python

 The Python package [`redis-om`](https://github.com/redis/redis-om-python) is an ORM to interact with the Redis database, it uses [`pydantic`](https://github.com/pydantic/pydantic) to describe your data models and eases operations for modeling and querying data in Redis with modern Python applications.

-Another interesting library is [`brainix/pottery`](https://github.com/brainix/pottery) if you want to deal with remote data structures when your application need to implement locks, key value stores, maintain user lists such as e-commerce carts.
+Another interesting library is [`brainix/pottery`](https://github.com/brainix/pottery) if you want to deal with remote data structures when your application needs to implement locks, key value stores, maintain user lists such as e-commerce carts.

 ## Using the REDIS prompt